Asia stocks notch records; pound calm after Labour landslide

 PHOTO

-Japan's Nikkei and broader Topix both nudged up to record levels, as did Taiwan's benchmark.
+Japan's Nikkei and broader Topix both nudged up to record levels, as did Taiwan's benchmark, before retreating slightly.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.2% to a two-year high with Samsung's estimate of a more than 15-fold rise in second-quarter profit helping South Korea's KOSPI to a two-year peak as well.
+MSCI's broadest index of Asia-Pacific shares outside Japan touched a two-year high with Samsung's estimate of a more than 15-fold rise in second-quarter profit helping South Korea's KOSPI to a two-year peak as well.

-Singapore's bank and property heavy Straits Times index is up more than 3% in as many days and also struck two-year highs.
+Singapore's bank and property heavy Straits Times index retreated after sharp gains lifted it to a two-year peak.

 "Global liquidity remains flush and with the S&P (500) printing a ridiculous number of records these days...at some point valuations elsewhere will make a compelling enough case," said Vishnu Varathan, chief economist at Mizuho in Singapore.